shagunattri/srch/README.md

-# wikimedia
+# srch

-wikipedia wrapper to download wikipedia articles using the CLI
+srch is a cmd-line utility to easily search queries on the cmd-line